 Dr. Allyson Hadwin

-I am an Associate Professor in Educational Psychology at the University of Victoria and co-director of the Technology Integration and Evaluation (TIE) research lab.
+I am a Professor in Educational Psychology at the University of Victoria and co-director of the Technology Integration and Evaluation (TIE) research lab.
 My research focuses on the social aspects of self-regulated learning, as well as the ways technologies can support self, shared-regulation and co-regulation .
 Our model of self-regulated learning (Winne & Hadwin, 1998) frames much of my work.
 I use multiple methodologies to explore the dynamic and social nature of regulated learning as it evolves over time and through interaction with others.
 I supervise a dynamic team of graduate students who constantly challenge me and create wonderful spaces for collaboration.

 Dr. Allyson Hadwin

 Department of Educational Psychology

 Click here to view Sarah’s CV and Teaching Dossier